tomaszgy/configuration/playbooks/roles/jenkins_analytics/README.md

 Following variables are used by this role:

-You need to provide a yaml file containing credentials to be uploaded to server.
+You need to provide a json file containing credentials to be uploaded to server.
 This file is **a local file** suitable for use in ``copy`` module.
 This file is set by following variable:

-    jenkins_credentials_file:  files/ansible-jenkins-credentials.yaml
+    jenkins_credentials_file:  files/ansible-jenkins-credentials.json

-See ``jenkins_analytics/meta/ansible-jenkins-credentials.yaml``
-for an example.

 Used by command waiting on jenkins start-up after running ``jenkins_master``
 role: